Running Safety, Walking Safety,

 BAD ADVICE MYTH-BUSTER

-• Walk with a partner.
-Why?
-Both you and your partner can be bound and raped at gun or knifepoint – or worse.
+► Walk with a partner.
+WHY?
+Just two of you can be attacked at gun or knifepoint - four or more of you have a better chance of detering a single predator.
 See Hostage/Slave on Survival Options - Hostage Taking

-• Carry a cell phone.
-Well, if you can possibly manage to call for help while being attacked (unlikely), the average police response time is ELEVEN minutes (even worse in a park).
+► Carry a cell phone.
+Well, even IF you can possibly manage to call for help while being attacked (unlikely), the average police response time is ELEVEN minutes (even worse in a park).
 So, yeah, carry one, but know its limits.

-• Stick to well-lighted routes.
-Why?
-Predators attack in sunny daylight, too.
+► Stick to well-lighted routes.
+WHY?
+Criminals attack in daylight, too.
 They don't care much about lighting – they care far more about witnesses seeing them.
 That's why they choose isolated ambushes – regardless of the lighting.
+Still, lighted areas are somewhat better, but not much help.

 Lesson: beware of well-meaning, but lame-brained advice.